bvssvni/underscore_args/README.md

 # underscore_args
 Macro for underscore named argumet syntax, aka [Dyon](https://github.com/pistondevelopers/dyon).

-This library requires Rust 2018 nightly and only works for functions, not methods.

 By naming a function `line__color_from_to`, one can call it like this:

 ```ignore